inductiva/inductiva/tutorials/simulators/GROMACS.md

+In this guide, we will cover how to set up and run GROMACS simulations, a versatile molecular dynamics simulator built into the Inductiva API.

+We will cover:

+- Configuring GROMACS simulations with the necessary input files.
+- Example code to help you get started with simulations.

 # GROMACS

-GROMACS is a versatile simulator to perform molecular dynamics simulations.
-It is primarily designed for biochemical molecules like proteins, lipids and nucleic acids that have a lot of complicated bonded interactions, but since GROMACS is extremely fast at calculating the nonbonded interactions (that usually dominate simulations) many groups are also using it for research on non-biological systems, e.g. polymers and fluid dynamics.
+GROMACS is widely used for simulating biochemical molecules like proteins, lipids, and nucleic acids, but its speed and efficiency make it suitable for a range of non-biological systems, including polymers and fluid dynamics.

-A single simulation of GROMACS via Inductiva API can comprise several steps - e.g., preparing the molecules, minimizing the energy of the system, running the simulation and post-processing.
-Hence, to configure a simulation of GROMACS the user may require several files.
-Moreover, GROMACS has specific commands to run certain tasks that already use the files in your input directory.
+A typical GROMACS simulation consists of several stages: preparing the molecular structure, energy minimization, running the simulation, and analyzing the results.
+You’ll need multiple input files to configure and run your simulation, and specific GROMACS commands will be used to carry out each step.

-## Example
+## Example Code

-This example runs a simple case of the molecular dynamics of water molecules inside a small box.
+In the following example, we run a basic molecular dynamics simulation of water molecules in a small box:

 ```{literalinclude} ../../examples/gromacs/gromacs.py
 :language: python